User Information Service Extension

 You can disable a globally enabled User Information Service extension for a protected service by using the following configuration in the service’s policy file:

-Disable globally enabled extension
+disable globally enabled extension

 {